jmsherry/responsive-exercise/README.md

 ### Task 3: Add your own responsive code

-Add a section where the goths are 4 across on desktop; 2 accross on tablet and stacked on mobile
+Add a section where the goths are 4 across on desktop; 2 across on tablet and stacked on mobile

 ## Breakpoints